 13. Flute (which means to make a decorative edge on a pie crust) the crust however you like (I pinch it together between my two pointer fingers and thumbs).

-19. Bake for 30 minutes, then slip a baking sheet underneath the pie (to catch falling juices) and reduce the temperature to 350 degrees.
+19. Bake for 25 minutes, then slip a baking sheet underneath the pie (to catch falling juices) and remove foil or shield.